Partial differential equation: Methods for non-linear equations

-There are no generally applicable methods to solve nonlinear PDEs.
+There are no generally applicable analytical methods to solve nonlinear PDEs.
 Still, existence and uniqueness results (such as the Cauchy–Kowalevski theorem) are often possible, as are proofs of important qualitative and quantitative properties of solutions (getting these results is a major part of analysis).
-Computational solution to the nonlinear PDEs, the split-step method, exist for specific equations like nonlinear Schrödinger equation.

 Nevertheless, some techniques can be used for several types of equations.
 The h-principle is the most powerful method to solve underdetermined equations.
 The Riquier–Janet theory is an effective method for obtaining information about many analytic overdetermined systems.

 The method of characteristics can be used in some very special cases to solve nonlinear partial differential equations.

 In some cases, a PDE can be solved via perturbation analysis in which the solution is considered to be a correction to an equation with a known solution.
 Alternatives are numerical analysis techniques from simple finite difference schemes to the more mature multigrid and finite element methods.
 Many interesting problems in science and engineering are solved in this way using computers, sometimes high performance supercomputers.